mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Methods.md

     Mark: To find out about other people's favourite games.
     Ed: Alright.

-While the some of Some of the secret missions encouraged forms of disruptive play, griefing of playing against the game [@bakioglu_spectacular_2008; @bartle_hearts_nodate].
+While the some of the secret missions encouraged forms of disruptive play, griefing of playing against the game [@bakioglu_spectacular_2008; @bartle_hearts_nodate].
 While this increases engagement for some learners, the process also suffered the danger that participants transgress levels of cheekiness and play which explores boundaries, to more disruptive ones.
 In this context this involved frustration and wasted time for other users.
 The vignette above shows a chance for the parent to express his frustration at the process in a playful way.

 The use of missions introduced by facilitator are taken up voluntarily by participants and work to address conflicts caused by identity clashes by recognising and encouraging diverse making approaches and styles of community participation.
 A BIT MORE ON AGENCY?